FlorentGerbaud/advanced-optimization/README.md

 #### Discretization
 The integral is discretized using the method of rectangles:

 $$
 \nabla_i = -\int_{0}^{l} \lambda(x) B_i(Xg(x)) \, dx \approx -\sum_{j=0}^l \lambda(j) \cdot B_i(Xg[j]) \cdot h
 $$

-where $ h $ is the element size.
+where `h` is the element size.

 ## Optimization Report

 ### Introduction

 The objective of this program is to solve a 1D heat conduction problem using optimization methods.
-The problem involves adjusting a heat source function, modeled by Bernstein polynomials, so that the simulated temperature matches a target temperature $ T^{\star} $.
+The problem involves adjusting a heat source function, modeled by Bernstein polynomials, so that the simulated temperature matches a target temperature ` T^{\star} `.

 The optimization is performed using gradient descent, with two strategies: one with a fixed step size and the other with optimal step size search (line search).
 The adjoint equation is used to compute the gradient of the cost function, which measures the difference between the simulated and target temperatures.